 The annual free family day out marks the anniversary of Samuel Pepys’ first recorded sighting of a Punch and Judy-style show in Covent Garden in 1662.

-Follow the brass band procession around Covent Garden from 11am.
+Follow the brass band procession around Covent Garden.
 Attend the midday church service with Mr Punch in the pulpit.
-And spend the afternoon watching puppet, music and dance performances between 12.30pm and 5.30pm.
+And spend the afternoon watching puppet, music and dance performances.